Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-Finding an effective vaccine for HIV has always been an uphill battle for researchers and scientists around the world.
-Even discovering methods for anti-HIV strategies once a patient is infected has been far from easy.
+Researchers and scientists around the world have constantly struggled to find an effective vaccine for HIV.
+Discovering methods for anti-HIV strategies once a patient is infected has been far from easy as well.

 Because interruption of current antiretroviral therapy results in virus rebound and progression to AIDS, HIV-infected patients typically keep up with the treatment for life.